-In the small town of Ruhstorf an der Rott, the researchers of the Technology Center for Energy tackle the great questions for a sustainable future: How do we need to design our energy systems based on renewables?
+In the small town of Ruhstorf an der Rott, researchers at the Technology Center for Energy are tackling the big sustainability questions of our time: How should we design energy systems of the future?

 Why do blood clots develop in the first place—and why do they tend to recur?